TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Shift+T could move with layer detection just like when putting on scene
 	- Point is, how do we quickly move one entity over another with just on-scene operations?
 		- I think ctrl+x + ctrl+v.
 So this is for later.
 Ctrl+v will always paste nodes above the topmost selected node

-- Damn it, we badly need to have those child commands
-	- They wouldn't be visible, it would just be history detail
-	- separate post_child_command
-	- although that kind of complicates rewrite_last_command? so either stick with normal command or just embed those commands

 - It seems to me that it's not the worst pattern - all transforming logic working on the generated scene, as opposed to abstract node entries.
 	- This is because node transforming logic works on *apparent state*.